2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/10_smce_regenerate.md

 ### Resources
 Follow [the instructions](https://infrastructure.2i2c.org/howto/regenerate-smce-creds/#regenerate-credentials-for-the-deployer) on how to do this.

-https://github.com/2i2c-org/infrastructure/issues/4577 was the previous time this was done.

 ### Definition of Done
 ```[tasklist]
-- [ ] There is a deadline for this task -> yes, Oct 3
+- [ ] There is a deadline for this task
 - [ ] The credentials of the deployer on all 3 clusters have been renewed
 ```